saddington/yen-handbook/README.md

 Right now, we use the following tools to discuss the Handbook:

 1. **GitHub** - The canonical resource.
-Feel free to open a pull request with context!
+Feel free to open a pull request with context.

-2. **In Person Meetings** - Our hope is that as we grow and scale, we'll have more opportunities to gather in-person and virtually to discuss the #handbook openly.
+2. **YAPP** - Feel free to open a topic in `#yenTEAM` or `#yeniverse` channel; we'll talk it through.

 #### Handbook Use, Policy

 This Employee Handbook describes the employment policies applicable to all employees of the Company.
 Where there are differences in the terms applicable to employees in different jurisdictions, the differences are noted in the Handbook.
-This Handbook is not a contract, express or implied, guaranteeing employment for any specific duration.
+This andbook is not a contract, express or implied, guaranteeing employment for any specific duration.

 This Handbook is designed to familiarize employees with the employment policies of YEN.
 Employees should read, understand, and comply with all provisions of the Handbook.
 It describes many of the responsibilities of an employee and outlines the programs developed by YEN to benefit its employees.